Everytime I start a new Xcode/iOS project, there are few rituals I perform, quite religiously.

 When a view controller is added to a UINavigationController stack, it doesn’t flow from below the navigation bar, but from underneath it (from iOS 7~).
 This again seems quite pointless.

-The sane default I follow is to set the edgesForExtendedLayout
+The sane default I follow is to set the edgesForExtendedLayout property

 MainViewController -viewDidLoad